GenesysCloudBlueprints/set-emergency-group-lambda-blueprint/blueprint/index-draft.md

 * Build an AWS Lambda function to interact with the Genesys Cloud Public API.
 * Build the necessary AWS IAM Roles to allow for a data action to interact with the AWS Lambda function.
-* Build a Genesys Cloud data action and integration, configured with the correct Amazon Role ARN <check this>.
+* Build a Genesys Cloud data action and integration, configured with the correct Amazon Resource Names (ARNs).
 * Deploy the required infrastructure using Terraform and CX as Code.

 ## Scenario